justinjiajia/cloud_security/labs/lab_4_new.md

      <img width="800" src="https://github.com/user-attachments/assets/0495b9f1-eb0a-49a1-baa8-0c678a167ed9" />

-The trust policy for the role we just created does not meet our need fully.
-Next, you'll refine it to restrict access only to the IAM user *devuser*.
+The trust policy for the role we just created doesn't fully meet our requirements.
+Next, you'll refine it to restrict access so that only the IAM user *devuser* can assume this role.

-6. Choose the *Bucket2AccessRole* role from the *Roles* list
+6. Choose the *Bucket2AccessRole* role from the *Roles* list.

     <img width="800" src="https://github.com/user-attachments/assets/9b18bf1a-3902-4fdf-9967-89d3b6555f2b" />

-7. Choose the *Trust relationships* tab.
-Then choose *Edit trust policy*
+7. Click on the *Trust relationships* tab.
+Then choose *Edit trust policy*.

     <img width="800" src="https://github.com/user-attachments/assets/f319c720-421f-40a8-9043-38d2b14d70e4" />

-8. Locate the *Principal* block in the *Edit trust policy* text area and replace *root* after the account ID in the ARN with *user/devuser*.
-Then choose *Update policy*.
+8. In the *Edit trust policy* text area, find the *Principal* block.
+Replace the *root* part of the ARN with *user/devuser* (keeping the account ID).
+Then click *Update policy*.

 Note: Using *"arn:aws:iam::\<account id\>:root"* in an IAM policy does not restrict access to just the root user.
 Instead, it grants access to the entire AWS account, meaning it can apply to any user or role within it.
 In this step, you're actually making the policy more secure by narrowing that broad access down to a specific IAM user.